selldone/storefront-sdk/auth/sms/README.md

 #### Returns

-- `Promise<ISMSVerifyOTPServerResponse_Login>`: A promise that resolves to an ISMSVerifyOTPServerResponse_Login object.
+- `Promise<XapiAuthSMSVerifyOtpTypes.ILoginResponse>`: A promise that resolves to an XapiAuthSMSVerifyOtpTypes.ILoginResponse object.

 #### Sample Usage